 Skolithos (Haldeman, 1840)

-Found in virtually every type of environment from marine to terrestrial Present in high-energy marine conditions, especially in nearshore shallow marine facies, deep marine submarine channels and canyons; continental floodplain and dune settings.
+Found in every type of environment from marine to continental terrestrial and aquatic.
+Present in high-energy marine conditions, especially in nearshore shallow marine facies, deep marine submarine channels and canyons; continental fluvial, floodplain, lacustrine, and eolian settings.

 Click on image for larger view and description